alannatodd/davis_epi_raspi/guides/README.md

+# Davis EPI Lab Raspberry Pi Setup
 ## Info
 There are a number of guides in this section to get you started and then help you adjust settings as needed.
-You should start with code setup (`setup_code.md`)
+You should start with code setup (`setup_code.md`) for pis that have already been generally setup, else from scratch use `setup_from_scratch.md`.

 ## Helpful Links
 ### Video/Camera Related